Home

 Throughout the semester, I struggled and fought with myself to write essays.
 It took me 3 weeks to write one and they were always 2 pages to many.
 I shed many tears and beat the pillow many times.
 I stayed up in agony quite often trying to put something on paper.

-My girlfriend Erin, suffered with me.
-She supported me everytime I had to write.
+My wife Erin, suffered with me.
+She supported me every time I had to write.
 At times she was up all night with me going through the writing process.

 I was not an easy person to work with.